JuliaLangTW/JuliaZHTW.jl/docs/src/manual/arrays.md

 ## Implementation

-The base陣列type in Julia is the abstract type [`AbstractArray{T,N}`](@ref).
+The base array type in Julia is the abstract type [`AbstractArray{T,N}`](@ref).
 It is parameterized by the number of dimensions `N` and the element type `T`. [`AbstractVector`](@ref) and [`AbstractMatrix`](@ref) are aliases for the 1-d and 2-d cases.
 Operations on `AbstractArray` objects are defined using higher level operators and functions, in a way that is independent of the underlying storage.
-These operations generally work correctly as a fallback for any specific陣列implementation.
+These operations generally work correctly as a fallback for any specific array implementation.

 The `AbstractArray` type includes anything vaguely array-like, and implementations of it might be quite different from conventional arrays.
 For example, elements might be computed on request